TeamHeKA/meds-ontology/MODELING.md

 - Tooling authors (validators, data catalogs, dataset profilers).

 **Primary competency questions (CQs):**
-1. For a given measurement, who is the subject and when did it occur?
+1. For a given event, who is the subject and when did it occur?
-2. Does the measurement carry a numeric or textual value (or additional modalities)?
+2. Does the event carry a numeric or textual value (or additional modalities)?
-3. What is the canonical code for this measurement and what human-readable description or parent codes exist?
+3. What is the canonical code for this event and what human-readable description or parent codes exist?
 4. Which subjects belong to the training split and which to held-out?
 5. For a label sample, what is the prediction time and which label-type/value is present?
 6. What provenance metadata (dataset name, MEDS version, ETL version) is associated with a dataset?